-Along with their extremely fluffy coats, lion-like manes, and long flowing tails, Maine Coons are perhaps best known for their size.
-Their commonly used nickname is the ‘Gentle Giant’, but do they all end up being giant cats?
+Maine Coons are perhaps best known for their size.
+Their commonly applied nickname is the ‘Gentle Giant’, but do they all end up as giant cats?

 A male Maine Coon is usually significantly larger than a female – the female Maine Coon usually maxes out at around 12 pounds whereas the male on average will weigh no more than 18 pounds.